My Daddy Dearest

 My Daddy Dearest is a 2012 Philippine television drama series broadcast by GMA Network.
 Directed by Don Michael Perez, it stars Ogie Alcasid in the title role.
-It premiered on June 11, 2012 on the network's Telebabad line up replacing Alice Bungisngis and Her Wonder Walis.
-The series concluded on August 17, 2012 with a total of 50 episodes.
-It was replaced by Smile, DongHae in its timeslot.
+It premiered on June 11, 2012 on the network's Telebabad line up.
+The series concluded on August 17, 2012 with a total of 48 episodes.

 Originally titled as Bongga Ka Tay!, it was inspired by Sebastián Ortega's Lalola.
+The series is streaming online on YouTube.

 Premise

 The series centers on Bong, played by Ogie Alcasid and his daughter Daisy, played by Milkcah Wynne Nacion.
 They've never been so close to each other and Bong, being a single parent and has no idea on how to raise his daughter all by himself.
 Daisy tried her best to get her dad's attention but because of one certain wish, everything goes beyond their imagination which changes Daisy's dad into a woman.